-The CCPA is not simply something companies need to be aware of, specific measures and action need to be taken when it comes into effect.
-For example, the CCPA requires companies to create a channel - such as a toll-free number - for consumers to request information regarding how their data is being used.
+When the CCPA comes into effect in January 2020, actions will need to be taken in order for organizations to remain compliant.
+For example, the CCPA will require companies to create a channel such as a toll-free number that can allow consumers to request information regarding how their data is being used.

-Schedule a demo to learn how Tessian can help you become CCPA compliant.
+To learn more about how Tessian can help you become CCPA-compliant, contact us here.